alexiefg/notthatalexis.github.io/index.md

 ---
-layout: default
+layout: home
 title: Home
 ---

 Welcome to my website!
-This text will appear inside your custom layout.
+This is the homepage.